Jay-Damodaran/engineering-SKILLs/README.md

 ## Skill Usage Options
-1. Upload file directly into claude in the customize/skills tab
+1. Upload zip file directly into claude in the Customize/skills tab
-2. Rename file from *.skill to *.zip.
-Unzip to get folder.
-Access the SKILL.md file directly or paste folder into claude code project
+2. Unzip to get folder.
+Access the SKILL.md file directly or paste folder into claude code project inside of the .claude/skills folder

 ## File Descriptions
-- *engineering-peer.skill*: This skill guides user through the engineering design process and acts as an engineering colleague/peer
+- *engineering-peer.zip*: This skill guides user through the engineering design process and acts as an engineering colleague/peer
-- *peer-programmer.skill*: This skill teaches claude to act as peer-programmer, so it intelligently guides the user through solving a coding problem, debugging code, or implementing a feature rather than solving the problem for the user outright
+- *peer-programmer.zip*: This skill teaches claude to act as peer-programmer, so it intelligently guides the user through solving a coding problem, debugging code, or implementing a feature rather than solving the problem for the user outright